SofaPirate/Plaquette/docs/advanced.rst

   // Alarm unit with 10s duration.
   Alarm alarm(10.0, secondaryEngine);

-  // Square wave unit with period of 1s and 20% width.
+  // Square wave unit with period of 1s and 20% skew.
   SineWave wave(1.0, 0.2, secondaryEngine);

 Example: Fast vs Slow Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example we will control a blinking LED with a pushbutton: every time we push the button, the LED will blink faster
 and faster.
 The button should be polled quite frequently to ensure it is debounced properly.
 However, there is no need to update
 the LED as fast as possible, so we can save some precious computation steps by updating it less often (about 25 frames per second
 would be plenty for such visual feedback).

 - The **slow engine** (running at 25 fps) will control the LED with the square wave.